NAVADMC/ADSM/README-WIP.md

 **NPU**, or Newline Program Updater, is an application created by Newline Technical Innovations with an endpoint server hosted by Newline for getting updates to the installed ADSM application.
 NPU will also detect and attempt to repair a bad/corrupt installation.

 ### ADSM Breakdown
-The ADSM GUI Application is written in Python and utilizes a modified copy of the Django Web Framework.
+The ADSM Frontend Application is written in Python and utilizes a modified copy of the Django Web Framework.

 ## Installing ADSM For Development